RISCC Leadership Team

 Jeffrey Flory is an Aquatic Invasive Species Specialist for the Minnesota DNR.
 He is interested in developing more proactive introduction prevention efforts and expanding outreach about invasive species to school kids and the general public.

 Julie Lockwood is a Professor of Ecology at Rutgers University and the Interim Director of the Rutgers Climate and Energy Institute.
-Her research currently centers on aquatic and forest animal invasions, the use of environmental DNA for invasive species management, and the nexus between biodiversity, climate change, and renewable energy.
+Her research currently centers on aquatic and forest animal invasions, the use of environmental DNA for management, and the nexus between biodiversity, climate change, and renewable energy.

 Caroline Marschner is an Extension Associate in the School of Integrated Plant Science at Cornell.
 She is the outreach coordinator for the NYS Hemlock Initiative, and works with agricultural weeds and climate change with the Weed Ecology and Management Lab.